thiippal/abulafia/examples/README.md

 #### `golden_set`

 Use the key `golden_set` to perform various actions if the input data contains 'golden' assignments with known answers.
 The following key/value pair must be defined under the key `golden_set`.
-The actions that may be undertaken using golden assignments are described below.

 | Key           | Value   | Description                                                                             |
 |:--------------|:--------|:----------------------------------------------------------------------------------------|